needle-mirror/com.unity.recorder/Documentation~/RecordingAccumulationPathTracing.md

 If the positions of objects change from sub frame to sub frame in the Shutter Interval, motion blur will be visible in the converged image.

+>[!TIP]
->**Tip:** If the converged images produced by Accumulation are too noisy, you can increase the number of sub frames in the Shutter Interval by increasing the value of the Samples property.
+>If the converged images produced by Accumulation are too noisy, you can increase the number of sub frames in the Shutter Interval by increasing the value of the Samples property.

 ## Configure path-tracing accumulation without motion blur